giannisalinetti/webcheckd/README.md

-# Site-checker: a simple website status checker
+# Webcheckd: a website status check daemon

-Site-checker is a very simple utility to check the status of websites.
+Webcheckd is a very simple utility to check the status of websites.
 It runs in a loop and checks every 5 minutes if the site is up, expecting a **200 OK** http status.